KAJALPANIGRAHI1997/PRODUCTION-DATA-EFFICIENCY/README.md

-# PRODUCTION-DATA-EFFICIENCY
-Interactive Excel dashboard to visualize production efficiency by machine, department, and shift, featuring pivot charts, slicers, and sheet navigation using hyperlinks.
 # 📊 Production Efficiency Dashboard

 This project is an interactive Excel-based dashboard that tracks and visualizes key metrics related to manufacturing production efficiency.
 It includes clean sheet navigation using hyperlinks and visual filters for better insights.
+Interactive Excel dashboard to visualize production efficiency by machine, department, and shift, featuring pivot charts, slicers, and sheet navigation using hyperlinks.

 ---